 Dan La Botz

-Dan La Botz is long-time socialist activist, educator and writer.
-He was a founding member of Teamsters for a Democratic Union (TDU) and author of Rank-and-File Rebellion: Teamsters for a Democratic Union (1991) the same year as his manual, A Troublemaker’s Handbook: How to Fight Back Where You Work — and Win!, was published.
+Dan La Botz is a long-time socialist activist, educator and writer.
+He was a founding member of Teamsters for a Democratic Union (TDU) and author of Rank-and-File Rebellion: Teamsters for a Democratic Union (1991) the same year as his manual, A Troublemaker’s Handbook: How to Fight Back Where You Work — and Win! was published.
 He has written books on Mexico, particularly its unions, and Latin America.
-He is co-editor of New Politics.
+His most recent book is a novel, Trotsky in Tijuana.
+He is a member of Solidarity and co-editor of New Politics.
+For his article analyzing the AMLO administration in ATC 226, he would like to thank Jeff Hermanson, Daniela Spenser, and especially Dawn Paley for sharing their knowledge of Mexico with him.
+The opinions in the article are his own, as are any mistakes.

 To the Working Class, 1969-1980